 A. Yes.
 A Cornell stockholder may change a vote at any time before the stockholder's proxy is voted at the Cornell special meeting.
 A proxy submitted through the Internet or by telephone may be revoked by executing a later-dated proxy card, by subsequently submitting a proxy through the Internet or by telephone, or by attending the special meeting and voting in person.
-A stockholder executing a proxy card also may revoke the proxy at any time before it is voted by giving written notice revoking the proxy to Cornell's Corporate Secretary, by subsequently filing another proxy card also may revoke the proxy at any time before it is voted by giving written notice revoking the proxy to Cornell's Corporate Secretary, by subsequently filing another proxy card also may revoke a stockholder holder's prior submission of a proxy (by Internet, telephone or in writing).
+A stockholder executing a proxy card also may revoke the proxy at any time before it is voted by giving written notice revoking the proxy to Cornell's Corporate Secretary, by subsequently filing another proxy card bearing a later date or by attending the special meeting and voting in person.
+Attending the special meeting will not automatically revoke a stockholder holder's prior submission of a proxy (by Internet, telephone or in writing).
 A revocation of a proxy shall also be deemed a revocation of an election with respect to the merger consideration.
 All written notices of revocation or other communications with respect to revocation of proxies should be addressed to: